Each spring, we ask our seniors a few questions about their experience at Wheaton Academy. This is what students from the Class of 2026 had to say.

 “The relationships I formed during my time at Wheaton Academy were the most memorable and impactful aspect of my high school experience.
 I was blessed to be part of a deeply kind community of students and teachers who cared about my personal growth and constantly pointed me towards Christ’s love.“

 A National Merit Finalist, Forrest competes in Robotics and Quiz Bowl.
 He also performs as a saxophonist in the Pit Orchestra and Jazz Band.
+Forrest plans to attend the University of Notre Dame.

 Sarah Pyykkonen